-For example, if I were to apply a personal required rate of return of 10% (instead of the 3%), then I would receive an intrinsic value of $89.09.
-This would imply that ABBV is overvalued, unlike before.
-However, if I were to use one of the more aggressive growth rates found before (20.87%), then a 10% rate of return would be feasible as ABBV would now appear undervalued, at an intrinsic value of $138.42.
+With the PVGA method, if I were to also apply a personal required rate of return of 10% (instead of the 3%), then I would receive an intrinsic value of $89.09.
+This would imply that ABBV is overvalued, unlike before (from step #5).
+However, if I were to use one of the more aggressive growth rates for FCF found before (e.g., 20.87%), then a 10% rate of return would once again make ABBV appear undervalued, at an intrinsic value of $138.42.

 Margin of safety is one of the most important investment valuation concepts.
 The term was coined by Benjamin Graham in the 1949 edition of The Intelligent Investor, where he devoted an entire chapter to this concept.
 He wrote the following:

 "In the old legend the wise man finally boiled down the history of mortal affairs into the single phrase, 'This too will pass.'
 Confronted with a like challenge to distill the secret of sound investment into three words, we venture the motto MARGIN OF SAFETY.
 This is the thread that runs through all the preceding discussion of investment policy - often explicitly, sometimes in a less direct fashion."— Benjamin Graham | The Intelligent Investor

 Warren Buffett learned his trade from Benjamin Graham, and is his most famous and successful student.
 Buffett described the importance of margin of safety in the quote below: